It is commonly believed that fun and games are incompatible with professionalism in business. It's no different in the automotive industry.

 I regularly ask colleagues about their best training experience: simulations are at the top of the list.

-Because “serious games” or business simulations are amazingly effective in changing attitudes, shaping mindsets and learning new behaviors – all of which are vital for survival in the automotive transformation.
+This is because "serious games" or business simulations are amazingly effective in changing attitudes, shaping mindsets and learning new behaviors - all vital for survival in the automotive transition

-It’s time to better understand serious games in the automotive sector.
-Profitability, a British team of Cambridge graduates that has been developing and running business simulations since 1983, invited me to experience a business simulation first-hand.
+It's time to better understand serious games in the automotive sector.
+Profitability, a UK team of Cambridge graduates who have been developing and running business simulations since 1983, invited me to experience a business simulation first-hand.

 Why business games or serious games?